icedchai/singularity-event/Interesting tidbits/EMERGENCY BROADCAST TELEVISION TURNON SYSTEM.md

 Even then, most TVs at that time didn't use it, due to how obscure it was as a technology.
 It was made to be popular once a biological threat was discovered in the Uana, Alaska in 1996, and only 32% of the town from which it originated had their TV on to see the emergency broadcast.
 This ignorance resulted in the deaths of 40% of the population and left severe biological damage on 24% of the population.
 The area is currently under quarantine.
 Scans for lifeforms in the area indicate 40 mechanical and 621 biological.

 It is a very good idea to always have a modern TV in your house.
-It can save your ass from many situations that you otherwise wouldn’t have heard yet.
+It can save you from many situations that you otherwise wouldn’t have heard yet.